-McLaren Engineering Group provided full engineering design services for three 23-story high-rise towers located at 416 and 420 Kent Avenue in the Williamsburg section of Brooklyn, NY.
-The modern towers are comprised of 857 apartment units, commercial space, underground parking and amenity spaces.
-Swimming pools and basketball courts can be found on top of the roof.
-The total constructed floor area is 800,000 square feet.
+McLaren Engineering Group provided full engineering design services for three 23-story high rise towers located at 416 and 420 Kent Avenue in the Williamsburg section of Brooklyn, NY.
+The modern mixed-use towers are comprised of 857 apartment units, commercial space, underground parking and amenity spaces.
+The total constructed floor area is over 800,000 square feet.

 McLaren engineered the design of the bulkhead and 40-foot-wide waterfront walkway along the East River.
 The Marine Division assisted the Structural Division with the flood loadings on the buildings, and flood resistant design requirements.
 The shoreline improvements integrated mitigation design to prevent further pollution of contamination found on-site.

 One of the biggest challenges is that the floor plans changed at every level, requiring column spacing maximization while minimizing the slab structure depth.
 McLaren utilized the central concrete core as shear wall to provide lateral restraints.
-Transfer girders and walking columns were used to create these larger open spaces, and the use of specialty stud rails increased the punching shear capacity at the supports.
+Transfer girders and walking columns were used to create these larger open spaces, and the use of specialty stud rails maximized span lengths between columns while minimizing concrete slab depths.

 A building on the waterfront comes with it’s own challenges.
 A concrete pressure slab, supported on 14 inch diameter steel pipe piles and concrete pile caps, is being utilized in the below grade parking basement to resist hydrostatic forces from the East River during a storm surge.
-The pipe piles, driven to a depth of 95 feet, serve as friction piles with a 200 ton compression capacity and 80 ton tension capacity.
+The pipe piles driven to competent rock, depths ranging from 80-120 feet, serve as bearing piles with a 200 ton compression capacity and 80 ton tension capacity.

 At the rooftop, McLaren engineered the structure to carry the loads of the outdoor lounges, herb gardens, and rooftop swimming pools (as well as the openings the pools fit into).